 What's one achievement you are most proud of?

-An achievement I’m proud of is being able to provide an opportunity for three other rural women to all work together, helping our farming clients build and develop their own people and teams and creating better work environments for them and for their people.
+An achievement I’m proud of is being able to provide an opportunity for other amazing rural women, help our farming clients build and develop their own people and teams and create better work environments for them and for their people.
 We’re a group of motivated and genuinely caring people who love helping farmers with the people stuff.

 What makes you truly happy?